-The Fens of Eastern England are strange!
+The Fens of Eastern England are strange.
 The folklore is even stranger.
-Take the skeletal remains of an elephant discovered at the ancient market town of Chatteris, or the lucky charms made from the severed hands of executed criminals; or maybe the local stories of witches who turn themselves into hares and you may perhaps, begin to see what I mean?
+Take the skeletal remains of an elephant discovered at the ancient market town of Chatteris, or the lucky charms made from the severed hands of executed criminals and you may perhaps, begin to see what I mean.
+Alex Langstone takes a look.
 (Author pic: Barb Lowe)

 A landscape shaped, in part by 17th century Dutch engineers, who drained the land and created much of the arable farmland you see today.
 A landscape, which can appear bleak and uninteresting to some, but which can appear mysterious and intriguing to others.
 It is a landscape, which shares many qualities with the only other fen land region in England; the Somerset levels.
 But whereas the levels of central Somerset were drained (by the same Dutch engineers) for livestock rearing; the eastern fens were drained for arable farming.
 Hence the Somerset Levels green and pleasant land versus the Fens bleak, dark, broodiness.
 What the two landscapes do share though is the vast straight drainage channels and broad navigable waterways.
 Folklore abounds in these flat lands, and it is the lesser-known and largely ignored Eastern Fen Country that this article is about.